 El Ligero & Nathan Cruz vs Dave Mastiff & Greg Burridge

 Special Guest Referee – Marty Scurll

-Today’s main event has the PROGRESS champion and the number one contender teaming up to take on the debuting Dave Mastiff and Greg Burridge.
+Today’s main event has the PROGRESS champion and the number one contender teaming up to take on the debuting Dave Mastiff and Greg Burridge at Fifty Shades of Pain.
 It’s very strange to see the three founding members of the Origin here way back when.